AramZS/context-center/src/topics/law-enforcement-and-data.md

 featuredImageCaption: "What happens when the government wants inside your phone?"
 ---

-Systems intended for ad targeting and UX optimization have become a target of law enforcement.
+Systems intended for ad targeting and UX optimization have become useful to law enforcement.
 This Context Check examines how that works and why.

 <br /><br /><br />